n1vux/articles/genealogy/Jewett/Jewetts-Updates.md

 * This view is omitting non-Jewett in-laws as well as all living persons.
 Produced in the [GRAMPS desktop program](https://gramps-project.org/blog/).
 * On Marriage: Red &#x1F7E5; denotes consanguineous marriage; often but not always Jewett!
 Text below should indicate degree of cousinship.
 * On Person: red &#x1f534; is medical doctor; <span style="background-color:cyan">sky blue</span> is immigrant; orange &#x1F7E0; is unsure connection; purples &#x1f7ea; are clergy or deacon/elder; <span style="background-color:  #9bdd47">lt.green</span> is proprietor; dk.brown &#x1F7EB; is slave-holder; medium blue &#x1F7E6; is soldier or militia, if paired with <span style="background-color: #75507B; color: #FFFFFF">deep purple</span>, Revolutionary service; <span style="background-color:tan">tan</span> is Mayflower descent line carrier (marked &#x1F4AE; in text below).
 Black &#x25A0; marks end of line on old wall fan-chart, (or killed/executed/witch, but not on _this_ chart).  (_These colors are my own mnemonic choices for my selection of filterable "tags" on people and families in GRAMPS._)
-* One line from my parents' fan-chart, J#6 Ezekiel to J#817 Lydia, I think is busted; the line is correct, but it's not the right Lydia for our tree; and so appears struck-out with translucent gray above, and is discussed below [re J#587 Deac.
+* <span style="background-color:grey">grey strikeout</span> One line from my parents' fan-chart, J#6 Ezekiel to J#817 Lydia, I think is busted; the line is correct in the JoA books, but it's not the _right_ Lydia for _our_ tree; and so appears struck-out with translucent gray above, and is discussed below [re J#587 Deac.
 Noah Jewett’s wife Lydia](#re-j587-deac.-noah-jewetts-wife-lydia-is-not-j325-lydia
 ).

 ## Notations